uptimejp/pg_part/README.md

 SQL Functions
 =============

-pg_part extension provies five SQL functions in `pgpart' schema, and these functions are *NOT* relocatable so far.
+pg_part extension provies five SQL functions in `pgpart` schema, and these functions are *NOT* relocatable so far.

 pgpart.add_partition